cvu-opensource/Nvidia-RAG-Codefest/README.md

 This project would not have been possible without:
 - **Nvidia**, for their state-of-the-art NIM APIs and support.
 - **SMC**, for hosting powerful local clusters that facilitated the development and testing of our RAG architecture.

-For further details, feel free to explore the project files or reach out to the contributors.

 ---